On This Page

 The Institute for Sustainable Futures has developed free online maps of Australia’s electricity network.
 The Network Opportunity Maps help to inform the market about locations where investment in demand management and renewable energy may reduce the need to invest in poles and wires assets, supporting the uptake of local sustainable energy options, and reduce costs for all consumers.

-The first comprehensive versions of the Network Opportunity Maps, released on 27th July 2016, include complete geographic datasets for all network businesses in the Australian National Electricity Market (NEM).
+The first comprehensive versions of the Network Opportunity Maps, released on 27th July 2016, and updated with transmission data in January 2017, include complete geographic datasets for all network businesses in the Australian National Electricity Market (NEM).
 These update and improve on the Sample Maps released in 2015.

 The complete versions of the maps include new information that was not available in the 2015 sample maps: